Mariko Mori: Rebirth

 Rebirth is an exhibition from works spanning a number of years that was first shown in London at the Royal Academy of Art in 2012 and came to Japan Society in New York City in 2013.
 It is seen as a major departure from her previous work in that has far less to do with contemporary media and influences.
 One such example in this collection is Flat Stones (2006), which is a collection of ceramic rocks arranged similarly to a Jomon archaeological site.
 Mori also took inspiration from ancient Celtic practices, notably the stone circles in her Transcircle 1.1 (2004), a group of LED lit columns that periodically shift color.
 Such engagement with prehistoric cultures derive from her search for universal values shared by humanity.

 Faou Foundation

 In 2010, Mori founded a 501(c)(3) non-profit organization, the Faou Foundation, (the word "faou" is a neologism created by Mori meaning "creative force").
 Mori is listed as founder and president of the organization.
 Inspired by Buddhism and ecology, the Faou Foundation's mission is to create six art installations around the world as homages to the natural environment of each locale.

+So far, Faou Foundation has created 2 projects of six projects: